venkataPhanindraVutla/alkaraj_assignment/README.md

 This project primarily interacts with Firebase services for data storage and retrieval.
 There is no separate backend server with traditional REST API endpoints.

-Data operations are handled through the Firebase SDKs within the application.
+Data operations are handled through the Firebase SDKs within the application, specifically interacting with Firestore collections.

 ## Usage Instructions

 Once the application is set up and running, you can:

--   Navigate through the different screens (e.g., Home, Splash).
--   Interact with UI elements like the task list and filter controls.
--   Add new tasks using the add task bottom sheet.
--   View task details using the task detail dialog.

-Specific usage flows and features would be detailed here.

--   Sign in to the application using the Google Sign-In option.
+*   Sign in to the application using the Google Sign-In option.
+*   View the list of items (Tasks) on the home screen.
+*   Add new tasks using the add task button/dialog.
+*   Tap on a task to view its details or edit it.
+*   Swipe on a task (if implemented) or use a context menu to delete it.
+*   Use filter controls (if implemented) to filter the task list.

 ## Architecture Overview

-This project appears to follow a layered architecture, common in Flutter applications using state management patterns like BLoC (based on the presence of `lib/business_logic/bloc/item_bloc.dart`).
+This project follows a layered architecture to ensure separation of concerns and maintainability:

--   **Presentation Layer:** Contains the UI components (screens and widgets) responsible for displaying data and handling user interaction (`lib/presentation/`).
+*   **Presentation Layer (`lib/presentation/`):** Contains the UI components (screens and widgets) responsible for displaying data and handling user interaction.
+It consumes the BLoC for state updates and dispatches events.
--   **Business Logic Layer:** Contains the BLoC for managing application state and business rules (`lib/business_logic/bloc/`).
-Services like `ItemService` handle specific operations (`lib/business_logic/services/`).
+*   **Business Logic Layer (`lib/business_logic/`):** Contains the BLoC (`lib/business_logic/bloc/`) for managing application state and business rules.
+Services (`lib/business_logic/services/`) handle specific operations and interact with the data layer.
--   **Data Layer:** Responsible for data fetching and storage.
-This includes repositories (`lib/data/repositories/`) and potentially local databases (`lib/data/local_database/`) or remote data sources (Firebase).
+*   **Data Layer (`lib/data/`):** Responsible for data fetching and storage.
+This includes repositories (`lib/data/repositories/`) that abstract data sources (Firebase/Firestore and potentially a local database like SQLite or Hive) and data models (`lib/data/models/`).
--   **Models:** Data structures used throughout the application (`lib/data/models/`).
+*   **Dependency Injection:** (Details on how dependency injection is used, e.g., using a package like `get_it` or `provider` to provide instances of services and repositories).

-This structure promotes separation of concerns and testability.
+This structure promotes testability and allows for easier swapping of data sources or business logic implementations.

+## Testing Information

+(Details on testing strategy, types of tests included - unit, widget, integration, and how to run them)

+## Evaluation Criteria

+This project will be evaluated based on:

+*   Flutter code organization and architecture.
+*   API integration quality and error handling.
+*   Flutter UI/UX design and responsiveness.
+*   Error handling and edge cases in the Flutter application.
+*   Flutter best practices and code quality.
+*   Documentation quality and adherence to Flutter conventions.

+## Bonus Features

+List of implemented bonus features from the assignment : Search, Sorting/Filtering, Offline-first, Dark/Light Theme, Google Sign-In